Transformation is an exercise, and it's time to get in shape.

 The retreat had possessed me — and I hadn't even noticed.

-Or at least that is how I have learned to look at it — as information.
-As context.
+And context is not a limitation.
+It is a new place where everything emerges — with new environmental characteristics to take into consideration.
 As part of a game I did not choose to start but have decided to play consciously.

 The first time: completely alone, figuring everything out by myself.